aborregop2/ClassroomOccupancyTracker_UPC-STIC/README.md

 # ClassroomOccupancyTracker_UPC-STIC

-# Documentation of the Classroom Occupancy Management Script
+## Documentation of the Classroom Occupancy Management Script

-This script is designed for **EPSEVG ServeisTIC** and its goal is to manage and visualize the occupancy of classrooms in an Excel sheet, marking the time slots according to the occupancy status.
+This script is designed for **EPSEVG ServeisTIC** to manage and visualize classroom occupancy within a Google Sheets document.
+It marks time slots based on occupancy status, helping track the usage of classrooms across two weeks.

-## Author
+### Author

 - **Name:** Adrián Borrego
 - **Date:** 09/23/2024

+---

-## Description
+### Description

 The script follows these steps: